 Check back often for important information!

-For questions, comments and concerns, please contact our Compliance Coordinator Sharon Aborn at 860-486-4408 or Sharon.Aborn@UConn.edu.
+For questions, comments and concerns, or if you need initial IACUC training, please contact our Compliance Coordinator Sharon Aborn at 860-486-4408 or Sharon.Aborn@UConn.edu.

 Principal Investigators (PI)

 The Institutional Animal Care and Use Committee (IACUC) is charged with responsibility for reviewing the University of Connecticut's program for the humane care and use of animals in research and teaching as described in its Assurance and University Policy.
 The IACUC is created by and subject to federal law: the Public Health Service Policy on Humane Care and Use of Laboratory Animals (PHS 1986), the USDA Animal Welfare Act/Regulations (CFR 1985) and related Guides.
 Members include scientists and nonscientists, veterinarians and nonaffiliated individuals from the community.
 Members are appointed by the President on recommendation of the Vice President for Research (VPR).